 I think I always wanted my own business.
 Seeing my mom meet with clients and hand-draw amazing houses on her tilty drafting table must have gotten in my blood.
 But it wasn't easy... years after getting a Graphic Design degree and testing my abilities in visual merchandising, antiques vending, and graphic design I still hadn't found my passion.

-I spend most days by myself in the studio, with occasional help from my husband Kyle, where I feel quietly focused, spinning through a thousand stems of flowers.
+spend most days with my team of amazing design assistants in the studio, occasionally helped by my husband Kyle, where I feel quietly focused, spinning through a thousand stems of flowers.
 Some day my mom will come and live here, and work with me, and maybe if I'm lucky I'll have a little daughter to kiss on the cheek as I walk into my studio for the day ahead.